mdcatapult/bio-aurac/README.md

 ## Known Issues

 - PDF conversion does not currently work in Firefox
+- Only PDF URLs ending in `.pdf` can be converted at this time
 - When clicking on the arrow buttons to cycle through instances of a gene or protein on a page those instances are scrolled through alphabetically as opposed to in the order in which they appear on the page.
 It can therefore sometimes appear as if a highlighted term has been 'skipped', in reality it hasn't and you will get to every highlight if you keep clicking.

 ## Contributing